jurrianlammerts/Spaceinvaders/README.md

 # Spaceinvaders

-Een game gemaakt in Typescript voor het leren van OOP patterns.
+A game made in Typescript for learning OOP patterns.

-De game is [hier](https://jurrianlammerts.github.io/Spaceinvaders/) te spelen.
-Tijd om alle Invaders aan te pakken!
+Click [here](https://jurrianlammerts.github.io/space-invaders/) to play the game.

 # Installation